 - Spray plants with a calcium solution for blossom end rot if it has already occurred in your plants.

-Depending on the variety of plant you have, ripened tomatoes may be yellow, purple, red, or many shades in between.
-If you want, you can avoid splitting or bruising by picking early, and allow to ripen on your countertop.
+Depending on the variety of plants you have, ripened tomatoes may be yellow, purple, red, or many shades in between.
+If you want, you can avoid splitting or bruising by picking early and allow to ripen on your countertop.
 Or you can allow your fruits to ripen naturally on the vine, and pick when ready to enjoy!

-Even though tomatoes are a favorite of gardeners everywhere due to their ease of growth and bounty of fruits, they can still become subject of concern if pest or diseases find them a target.
-Hopefully the tips for growing tomatoes above will help you keep your plants safe and sound so you can have the harvest you deserve after all your hard work and care.
+Even though tomatoes are a favorite of gardeners everywhere due to their ease of growth and bounty of fruits, they can still become a subject of concern if pests or diseases find them a target.
+Hopefully, the tips for growing tomatoes above will help you keep your plants safe and sound so you can have the harvest you deserve after all your hard work and care.